citelab/JAMScript/linux.md

 ## Preparing your Raspberry Pi

-copy depend-rpi.sh and jamscript-on-ubuntu.sh from scripts/install into the root folder of JAMScript, then run the following commands:
+Copy depend-rpi.sh and jamscript-on-ubuntu.sh from scripts/install into the root folder of JAMScript, then run the following commands:
 ```shell
 ./depend-rpi.sh
 ./jamscript-on-ubuntu.sh